akikuno/DAJIN2/README.md

 ### Batch Processing

-By using the `batch` subcommand, you can process multiple FASTQ files simultaneously.
+By using the `batch` subcommand, you can process multiple files simultaneously.
 For this purpose, a CSV or Excel file consolidating the sample information is required.

 > [!NOTE]